olegkapitonov/KPP-VST3/README.md

 3. Copy *.vst3 folders to ~/.vst3
 4. Launch host application (e. g.
 REAPER).
 Find desired plugin in library, names will have `kpp_` prefix.
-5. Copy *tubeamp Profiles* directory to ~/tubeAmp Profiles
+5. Copy *tubeamp Profiles* directory to ~/tubeAmp Profiles or to any other place you prefer.
 6. kpp_tubeamp plugin will produce no sound until *.tapf profile is loaded!

 ### Quick start guide